-- Stand alongside a long step or bench so the step is on your right.
+- Stand alongside a long step or bench, so the step is on your right.
 You can hold dumbbells in your hands for an extra challenge.

-Kneeling Dumbbell Glute Lift
+3. Kneeling Dumbbell Glute Lift

 - Kneel on all fours and place a light dumbbell behind your right knee.

-- Keep back flat, abs very tight and do not arch your low back at any time.
+- Keep back flat, abs very tight, and do not arch your low back at any time.

-- Soften your knees and slowly lower the weights down your shins keeping your back long and eyes forward.
+- Soften your knees and slowly lower the weights down your shins keeping your back long and your eyes forward.

-Single Leg Hamstring Bridge Lifts
+2. Single-Leg Hamstring Bridge Lifts

 - Lay on your back and place your feet on a bench or step (the bottom of the staircase is fine.)

-Stability Ball Hamstring Roll-In
+3. Stability Ball Hamstring Roll-In